OpenPecha/stam_annotator/docs/usage.md

   ID "AB3CAED2A".
 - This code snippet demonstrates how to import the necessary Pecha class and create an Pecha (OPF) object.
 - The from_id method is used here.
-It requires an alignment ID and github token creates an object based on that ID.
+It requires an pecha ID and github token creates an object based on that ID.
 - The method get_annotations() returns a dictionary with annotation_id as key and annotation text, its annotation group and annotation type as value.